-Click the Add HTTPS to your domains button.
+Click the Secure another domain button.
 The Enter domain window appears.

 - If you have your own TLS certificates and private keys, click the I want to bring my own certificate and private key link, and follow the guide to uploading and deploying your own certificates instead of this one.
 Otherwise, continue with the remaining steps.

 - In the Domain name field, enter an apex domain (e.g.,